 Heat the apple cider to a simmer.
 Squeeze out the bloomed gelatin, add it to the hot cider, and stir to melt the gelatin.
 Weigh the spice mixture and sprinkle the spice blend over the cider-bloomed gelatin.
 Pour the gelatin mixture into the bowl of a standing mixer fitted with the whisk attachment.

 Pour the marshmallow into the prepared pan, using a lightly greased silicone or heatproof rubber spatula to help get the marshmallow out of the bowl.
 Coat the top of the marshmallow heavily with cornstarch.
-Cover the pan lightly with plastic wrap and refrigerate for 3 hours or until completely cool.
+Cover the pan lightly with plastic wrap and refrigerate for three hours or until completely cool.
 Turn the marshmallows out onto a cutting board generously dusted with cornstarch, and cut into individual pieces using a sharp knife or a pizza cutter.
 Dust the cut edges with cornstarch to absorb excess moisture and prevent sticking.